atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 each other, merely upon the footing of friendsliip;
 they muit be immediately pronounced lovers. -- -- -- -- -- --
 How ridiculous, on many occasions, are the decisions of the world I Surely a man may be in love with a woman, and like to converse with twenty others.
-“Well, but you are always at lady charlotte’s.” ' I am, because I am nowhere else So agreeably entertained.
+"Well, but you are always at lady charlotte’s." ' I am, because I am nowhere else So agreeably entertained.
-“Aye — didn’t I tell you that you were in love with her ?” — Now if people don’t soon find that the marriage articles are really drawing up, they will
+"Aye — didn’t I tell you that you were in love with her ?" — Now if people don’t soon find that the marriage articles are really drawing up, they will
-Say that lady Charlotte is -- -- -- no better than She should be, and that you are — a very happy man.”
+Say that lady Charlotte is -- -- -- no better than She should be, and that you are — a very happy man."
 I cannot bear to have lady Charlotte susjjedfed 5 I must, therefore, make this horrid declaration. — When it is once out, I Shall be easier. — besides, without it I can do nothing; for though I cannot Say how long her virtue will hold out, I must, as I hope it is impregnable, proceed exactly as if I believed it to be fo J by proceeding in this manner, I Shall be authorised to take a thousand freedoms which wilst doubtless, let me fully into her humour, and make me thoroughly acquainted with her constitution : this is a kind of knowledge which every man, who has any thoughts of being that usefui animal a. husband, Should endeavour to come at, — Yet I Shud de r no riioiwixi r